Replit vs Cursor vs Windsurf (2026): Features, AI Capabilities, and Differences

 UI Bakery AI App Generator

-If you’re looking to go beyond editing code and actually build full applications from natural language prompts, UI Bakery’s AI App Generator is an excellent choice.
-It’s a low-code platform that combines AI with enterprise-ready features to help you create internal tools, dashboards, and CRUD apps – fast.
+If you’re looking to go beyond editing code and actually build full applications from natural language prompts, UI Bakery helps teams build internal tools, dashboards, and CRUD applications from prompts, generating both frontend interfaces and backend logic.

 - Best for: Internal tools, admin panels, business logic-driven apps